teuben/nemo/docs/source/install.rst

    make build check bench5
    source nemo_start.sh

 Disabling SIP is not recommended, so we've been told.
+On a Mac you will also need to have Xcode installed, and gfortran (e.g. via brew).
+We need a special section on this

 Rebuilding